samuel-gamelin/Rabbits-and-Foxes/README.md

 ## Credits for Graphical Resources

-The pictures and graphical resouces used in this game were obtained from https://www.smartgames.eu/uk/one-player-games/jumpin.
+The pictures and graphical resources used in this game were obtained from https://www.smartgames.eu/uk/one-player-games/jumpin.

 ## License and Disclaimer